Skip to content

 Build recommendations

-Walkthrough sessions
+Walkthrough and handover sessions

 Handled separately

-If your requirements genuinely change during the work, we agree the new scope and cost together before doing it.
+Scope changes during the project.
+If requirements genuinely change, we agree the new scope and cost before proceeding.
 Never a surprise on the invoice.

 How it works